Kyle2Miles93/Kickstarter_Analysis/README.md

 ### Overview of Project

-We are analyzing data from various kickstarters from around the world in order to get a better idea of when and how someone should start their own kickstarter campaign.
-We analyze these data by creating different visualizations, setting up different parameters to isolate certain data types, and by performing various measurements on the dataset.
+I am analyzing data from various kickstarters from around the world in order to get a better idea of when and how someone should start their own kickstarter campaign.
+I analyze these data by creating different visualizations, setting up different parameters to isolate certain data types, and by performing various measurements on the dataset.